danperryy/Python-ODB-Scan-Tool/docs/Connections.md

 ### query(command, force=False)

-Sends an `OBDCommand` to the car, and returns a `OBDResponse` object.
+Sends an `OBDCommand` to the car, and returns an `OBDResponse` object.
 This function will block until a response is received from the car.
 This function will also check whether the given command is supported by your car.
-If a command is not marked as supported, it will not be sent to the car, and an empty `Response` will be returned.
+If a command is not marked as supported, it will not be sent, and an empty `OBDResponse` will be returned.
 To force an unsupported command to be sent, there is an optional `force` parameter for your convenience.

 *For non-blocking querying, see [Async Querying](Async Connections.md)*